JaedanC/PythonTutorial/docs/Advanced.md

 What is happening here is very weird.
 The yield keyword acts like a return, but when the function is called again, it resumes execution immediately at the yield statement resuming execution from yield.
 The generator is considered consumed when the function returns normally.
 In the example above it's when the `while` loop completes.

 I'm not going to talk about yield any more than that.
 If you really need a generator then you're probably fine looking up the details yourself.
-If you are still trying to grapple with functions themselves, then please just ignore that yield exists completely to avoid confusion. **return**, **return**, **return**.
+If you are still trying to grapple with functions themselves, then please just ignore that yield exists completely to avoid confusion.

 ## List Comprehensions